hfinkel/lfort/docs/DriverInternals.rst

 Introduction
 ============

-This document describes the Clang driver.
+This document describes the LFort driver.
 The purpose of this document is to describe both the motivation and design goals for the driver, as well as details of the internal implementation.

 Features and Goals
 ==================

-The Clang driver is intended to be a production quality compiler driver providing access to the Clang compiler and tools, with a command line interface which is compatible with the gcc driver.
+The LFort driver is intended to be a production quality compiler driver providing access to the LFort compiler and tools, with a command line interface which is compatible with the gcc driver.

-Although the driver is part of and driven by the Clang project, it is logically a separate tool which shares many of the same goals as Clang:
+Although the driver is part of and driven by the LFort project, it is logically a separate tool which shares many of the same goals as LFort:

 .. contents:: Features
    :local: